JetBrains/kotlin-web-site/docs/tutorials/javascript/kotlin-to-javascript/kotlin-to-javascript.md

 ## How can it be used

-The following scenarios can be used when target JavaScript
+The following scenarios can be used when targeting JavaScript

 * Creating Kotlin code that targets client-side JavaScript